opendp/smartnoise-core/README.md

-## Yarrow Differential Privacy
+## WhiteNoise Core Differential Privacy
-Yarrow is built around a data representation for a statistical analysis.
+The WhiteNoise Core is built around a data representation for a statistical analysis.
 There are three types of projects:
 - Validator: validates that an analysis is differentially private
 - Runtime: execute analysis
 - Bindings: helpers to create analysis